Gedanken-Versichert/web/README.md

 1. Open `src/config.json` in a text editor of your choice.

 2. Customise the values inside as needed.
-The details for the values can be found in [Configuration](#configuration).
+The details for the values can be found in code autocompletion as you write the configuration file in your IDE.

 3. Follow the [build instructions](#build-instructions), and deploy the site!